pwmarcz/autotable/README.md

 The frontend can be served as static files.
 Run `make build`.

 The server is a WebSocket application.
-You can run it locally, and use your HTTP server to expose it to the world.
+You can run it on the server listening on localhost, and use your HTTP server to expose it to the world.

 By default, the frontend should be under `/autotable/` and server under `/autotable/ws`.